Fast-growing German software start-up Celonis raises first outside funds

 Rinke said the outside funding and business development expertise of the venture firms now backing it can help Celonis "grow to IPO-size level."
 The company plans to spend the money to hire sales staff, upgrade its technology and further global expansion, especially into the United States, he said.

-It has signed up some of the world's biggest companies as customers - Siemens AG SIEGn.DE, ABB Ltd ABBN.S, UBS UBSG.S, KPMG KPMG.UL, Deloitte & Touche Plc DLTE.UL, Bayer AG BAYGn.DE and Vodafone Plc VOD.L, as well as a range of medium-sized firms - more than 200 customers in all, across 15 industries.
+It has signed up some of the world's biggest companies as customers - Siemens, ABB, UBS, KPMG, Deloitte, Bayer, Vodafone, as well as a range of medium-sized firms - more than 200 customers in all, across 15 industries.
 Twenty of them already have more than 1,000 Celonis software users, Rinke said.

 It got this far through "bootstrapping" itself, pulling together 12,500 euros to get computer systems set up and tapping dry what was left of their student bank accounts until they could begin to fund themselves from operations.